Affiliate links on Android Authority may earn us a commission. Learn more.

 The Fitbit Versa 2 still has its quirks, but overall provides a fantastic smartwatch experience.

 The software could use some work, though.
 Fitbit’s smartwatches are still missing some of the essentials.
 These are generation one problems that we’re still dealing with.
 It’s going to be a slog, but I wholeheartedly believe Fitbit’s smartwatches will improve with time, and its software and services will get even better.

-For $200, I still think the positives outweigh the negatives here.
+Even in 2021, I think the positives outweigh the negatives here.
 The Versa 2 provides an overall excellent wearable experience, albeit with some quirks.

 Thanks for reading our Fitbit Versa 2 review.
 Are you buying one?
 Let us know in the comments.